wolfgangr/SDM2rrd/docs/worker-scripts.md

 ## infini-SDM-MODBUS-sniffer.pl
-The counter at the mains electicity grid connection. is a bit tricky.
-I have to **share the MODBUS** it with my infini inverter.
+The counter at the mains electicity grid connection is a bit more tricky.
+I have to **share the MODBUS** connection of ot with my infini battery inverter.
 Why?
 The ifnini is supposed to charge a battery, when photovoltaic production exceeds local energy consumption, and feed it back the other way round.
 The infini is equipped with a modbus card to communicate with the SDM conter at mains connection.
 It polls total power once a second from the SDM.
 I can passivly sniff this, but this way, I only get total power - nothing else.

+There are 'man in the middle' hacks out there for this setting.
+I'll try a different approach:

 Good news: the **Modbus** protocol has **"multi master"** capability.
 So I may inject additional commands to the bus, requesting other registers from the SDM.